yang999876/IDOL/dataset/README.md

 1. **Research Purposes Only**: This dataset is intended for academic and research purposes.
 2. **Citation Required**: If you use this dataset in your research, please cite our paper.
-3. **No Commercial Use**: Commercial use requires explicit permission.
+3. **No Commercial Use**: Commercial use is permitted only with explicit permission from us at yiyu.zhuang@smail.nju.edu.cn.
 4. **DeepFashion Derivatives**: See License and Attribution section below for special requirements.

 ## ⚖️ License and Attribution (DeepFashion)